nyonson/raiju/README.md

 # configuration

-All flags can be found with the `-h` flag.
+All flags can be found with the help flag `-h`.

 ```
 # list global flags and subcommands